Active Cylinder Control

 Daimler AG's Active Cylinder Control (ACC) is a variable displacement technology.
 It debuted in 2001 on the 5.8 L V12 in the CL600 and S600.
-Like Chrysler's later Multi-Displacement System, General Motors' Active Fuel Management and Honda's Variable Cylinder Management, it deactivates one bank of the engine's cylinders when the throttle is closed.
+Like Chrysler's later Multi-Displacement System, General Motors' Active Fuel Management, and Honda's Variable Cylinder Management, it deactivates one bank of the engine's cylinders when the throttle is closed.

-In order to preserve the sound of the engines, DaimlerChrysler worked with Eberspaecher to design a special exhaust system for ACC-equipped vehicles.
+In order to preserve the sound of the engines, DaimlerChrysler worked with Eberspächer to design a special exhaust system for ACC-equipped vehicles.
 The system uses an active valve to divert exhaust between two different exhaust systems.
 It also has a variable length intake manifold system to optimize output in the two modes.